4dcu-be/4dcu.be/_posts/2020-03-13-Jekyll-Blog.md

 ```

 This will select all posts with a thumbnail path defined and load the dimensions from the configuration.
 Then it will
-iterate over the selected posts, resize the header to the desired size and write the output to the thumbnail path, if
+iterate over the selected posts, resize the header to the desired size and write the output to the thumbnail path.
-the thumbnail doesn't exist and the input file is older than the generated thumbnail (to avoid unnecessarily resizing
+to avoid unnecessarily resizing images over and over it will check if the thumbnail exists and the input file isn't
-images over and over).
+newer than the thumbnail.

 Finally, the image needs to be included in the posts overview, but this is as trivial as getting the post's title !